 XLP can be caused by variations in the genetic makeup of a person.
-Genes are part of our genetic makeup and provide the instructions our cells need to perform their different roles within our bodies.
-XLP can be caused by changes or mutations in either of two genes: SH2D1A or XIAP / BIRC4.
-When these genes are defective, the immune system doesn’t function correctly, and the manifestations of XLP develop.
+Genes are part of our genetic makeup.
+They provide the instructions our cells need to do their roles within our bodies.
+XLP can be caused by changes or mutations in one of these genes: SH2D1A or XIAP / BIRC4.
+When these genes have a defect, the immune system doesn’t work the right way.
+This can cause the manifestations of XLP to develop.

 How is XLP inherited?

-XLP1 and XLP2 are both X-linked diseases, which mean the genes which cause them are located on the X chromosome.
+XLP1 and XLP2 are both X-linked diseases.
+This means the genes which cause them are on the X chromosome.
 Boys have one X chromosome and one Y chromosome.
 Girls have two X chromosomes.
 When a boy has an X chromosome that has a mutated, or “bad,” copy of the SH2D1A or XIAP / BIRC4 gene, he develops XLP.

 I am an XLP carrier.
 What are the chances my children are affected?

 Women who have a bad copy of an XLP gene on one of their X chromosomes are called carriers.
-For these women, every pregnancy has a 50 percent chance of receiving the X chromosome with the bad copy of the gene.
-Every male child of an XLP carrier has a 50 percent chance of being affected by XLP.
-Every female child has a 50 percent chance of being a carrier, but will probably never be sick, though her future male children may be affected.
+For these women, each pregnancy has a 50 percent chance of getting the X chromosome with the bad copy of the gene.
+Each male child of an XLP carrier has a 50 percent chance of being affected by XLP.
+Each female child has a 50 percent chance of being a carrier.
+They will likely never be sick, but their future male children may be affected.